UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 - For the Mac, [follow this link](create-project-mac.md)
 - For Windows, [follow this link](create-project-pc.md)

+For more detailed information on setting up the Android Emulator, [see the  Microsoft page](https://docs.microsoft.com/en-us/xamarin/android/get-started/installation/android-emulator/)

+To setup a real device for development, [see the guide from Microsoft](https://docs.microsoft.com/en-us/xamarin/android/get-started/installation/set-up-device-for-development)

 Before you try and run anything, take some time to explore these projects.
 There are some important points to note:

 - A Solution is a collection of projects